AceyJS/acey/README.md

 ### A quick starter step-by-step here : [Counter App](https://medium.com/@siuoly/part-1-practice-with-react-ascey-a-counter-in-9-steps-55e34f3d46b9)
 _____

-# A MVC oriented state manager.
+# An MVC oriented state manager.
 (Better than Redux)

 Ascey is a-based-MVC state manager for your React apps.
 It is built on top of Redux and makes accessible the maintenance of an organized and scalable architecture on medium and large apps.